OUTREACH & COMMUNITY PARTNERSHIPS

 Exalted is Allah, the True Sovereign.
 Do not be hasty with the Quran before its inspiration is concluded to you, and say, “My Lord, increase me in knowledge.”20:114

-Due to the Coronavirus outbreak, all classes have been shifted to an online platform.
-Following are some of recent class series/topics that the Islamic Center of Nashville offered via zoom recently.
+Following are some of recent class series/topics that the Islamic Center of Nashville offered via zoom and in person recently.